 The PSA test can provide false positive (raised PSA levels but no prostate cancer) and sometimes false negative (low or normal PSA levels, but prostate cancer is present) results.

-The PSA test also cannot differentiate between slow-growing prostate cancer (that would not cause harm) and cancer that will cause harm.
+The PSA test also cannot tell the difference between slow-growing prostate cancer (that would not cause harm) and cancer that will cause harm.

-For all of these reasons, it is important to talk to your doctor about your results.
+For all of these reasons, it is important to talk to your doctor about whether to have a PSA test and also about your results.

 About PSA testing